 Homemade Cashew Milk or Heavy Cream?

 Homemade Cashew Milk, you ask?
-It’s a perfect parter for this recipe.
-Unsweetened, its flavor is neutral and my Homemade Cashew Milk recipe (made without the sweeteners) provides enough fat in this recipe to stabilize the cheese sauce.
+It’s a perfect parter for this pumpkin mac and cheese with kale recipe.
+Unsweetened, its flavor is neutral and my Homemade Cashew Milk recipe (made without the added sweeteners) provides enough fat in this recipe to stabilize the cheese sauce.
 I always have it on hand, so it’s what I typically make stovetop mac and cheese with.

 However, I’ve also made this with half n’ half and heavy cream.
 Half n’ half, I’ve learned, doesn’t work because there’s not enough fat in it to stabilize the sauce.
 Heavy cream, on the other hand, works beautifully.

-Can I use Store Bought Nut Milks or Lower Fat Dairy?
+Can I use Store Bought Plant Milks or Lower Fat Dairy?

-I wouldn’t try it.
-Most store-bought nut milks are mostly water, and wouldn’t provide enough fat to stabilize the sauce.
-Also, lower fat dairy wouldn’t provide the necessary fat to bring this sauce together either.
-My experience with half n’ half wasn’t so pretty.
+Many store-bought plant milks are mostly water, and wouldn’t provide enough fat to stabilize the sauce.
+Also, lower fat dairy wouldn’t provide the necessary fat to bring this sauce together.
+My experience with half n’ half didn’t turn out a creamy, rich mac and cheese.

-This comes down to flavor preference, but I find cheeses that melt easy and pair well with pumpkin to be best for this easy stovetop mac and cheese.
-Be sure to buy block cheese and shred your own.
-It melts easier, is more economical, there’s less waste and it doesn’t have added anti-caking ingredients.
+This comes down to flavor preference, but I find cheeses that melt easy and pair well with pumpkin to be best for this pumpkin stovetop mac and cheese.
+Be sure to buy block cheese and shred it yourself.
+It melts easier, is more economical, there’s less waste and it doesn’t have added anti-caking ingredients (win-win-win-win!).

-- White Sharp Cheddar is my favorite for this recipe.
+- White Sharp Cheddar is my favorite for this pumpkin mac and cheese.
 It melts easy, preserves the color of the pumpkin and I love its flavor.
 I use Organic Valley Raw Sharp Cheddar.
 One 8oz package is all you need.

 - Gruyere would be my second choice.
 It adds a little grown up flair to your mac and cheese.
 It’s salty, melts beautifully and has a unique sharp tang.
 I mean, just check it out in this Grilled Cheese.
 It’s fabulous with pumpkin too!

-- Making crispy shallots is simple enough, but those last few minutes are essential in keeping a close eye on them.
+- Essential Timing: Making crispy shallots is simple enough, but those last few minutes are essential in keeping a close eye on them.
 They go from just perfect to over done fast.
 Reserve the olive oil after frying for a fragrant addition to salad dressings, soups, or sauces.
-It is fabulous!

-- Use your favorite pasta in this easy mac and cheese recipe, gluten free or not.
-Since going gluten free, I’ve been lovin’ Jovial’s Organic Brown Rice Pasta shapes.
+- Gluten Free?
+Use your favorite pasta in this easy pumpkin mac and cheese with kale recipe, gluten free or not.
+Jovial’s Organic Brown Rice Pasta is fabulous.

-- Cooking the pasta and kale together saves water and clean up.
+- Double Duty: Cooking the pasta and kale together saves water and time on clean up.
 Simply plunge the kale into the pasta water about two minutes before the pasta is done.
 You’ll use tongs to fish out the whole leaf kale, allow it to cool, chop, then add it to the sauce.

-- Is stovetop pumpkin mac and cheese freezer friendly?
+- Freezer Friendly?
 Yes please!
 Freeze once completely cool, thaw overnight in the fridge and gently rewarm with a splash of milk, lidded and on your lowest heat setting.

-Stovetop Pumpkin Mac and Cheese with Kale and Crispy Shallots
+Stovetop Pumpkin Mac and Cheese with Kale Recipe

 For the Shallots (optional but recommended!):